 In the early 1950s she focused less on details and more on the formal aspects of painting, such as geometric forms, planes, and ambiguous space.
 In 1957, she turned to hard-edge abstraction in a series of architectonic interiors.
 Although she was associated with other L.A. hard-edge artists, she always remained apart.
 Her paintings were infused with a quiet sense of mystery, and in all her works the “Helen Lundeberg mood” and the “Helen Lundeberg palette” were constants.
 They can be seen in her 1967 “Planet Rising” and her 1979 “Greys with Orange,” a subtle and beautiful landscape.

 In 1980, two years after the death of her husband, there was a double-retrospective of her and Feitelsen’s works.
-Her paintings have been exhibited at the Getty Center, Whitney Museum of Art, San Francisco Museum of Modern Art, Los Angeles County Museum of Art, Palm Springs Art Museum, and the Brooklyn Museum.
+Her paintings have been exhibited at the Getty Center, Whitney Museum of American Art, New York’s MoMA, San Francisco Museum of Modern Art, Los Angeles County Museum of Art, Palm Springs Art Museum, and the Brooklyn Museum.